 Loneliness in expats

-In recent years, much has been written about loneliness in modern age people, in particular amongst the younger and the elder generations.
+In recent years, much has been written about loneliness, in particular amongst the younger and the elder generations.

-In modern day life, many people struggle with loneliness; and for many expats, loneliness is an unwanted, but faithful companion whom the current pandemic doesn’t help alleviate.
-Earlier in the year, I posted on the pandemic of loneliness in relation to the lockdown; you can read it here.
+In modern day life, many people struggle with loneliness; and for many expats, loneliness is an unwanted, but faithful companion whom the recent/current pandemic hasn't helped alleviate feelings of loneliness, isolation and homesickness.

 Loneliness can have profound impacts on our mental and physical health.
 Loneliness activates the pain-processing areas of our brains and heightens our fight-or flight response.
 Not only can loneliness compromise our immunity and through an increase in our stress hormones mess with our sleeping patterns adding to the risk of developing a series of lifestyle diseases affecting longevity; it can also leave us hostile towards others creating a vicious cycle of isolation and disconnection.
 To me, loneliness stems from the lack of meaningful connections with people who understand and value you.
 Obviously, this means everyone can feel lonely everywhere and around everyone; but as an expat, you are navigating an environment foreign to your home culture, there might be an issue around language, and you are far away from your usual support network.
 As such, you are more susceptible to feeling lonely than had you been at home.